 The floor cleaning aid makes it easier to clean the cooking compartment floor.
-Dirt is softened beforehand by vaporizing soapy water.
+Dirt is soaked beforehand by vaporizing the soapy water.
 It can then be removed more easily.

-Warning Risk of scalding!
+Marning - Risk of scalding!

 Water in a hot cooking compartment may create hot steam.
-Never pour water into the hot cooking compartment.
+Never pour water into the cooking compartment when the cooking compartment is hot.